tchoo-oracle/jms-livelabs-staging/oci-library/oci-hol/java-management-oci-services-integration/access-and-utilise-rest-api-via-oci-cli/access-and-utilise-rest-api-via-oci-cli.md

   ![image of configuration file permissions](/../images/config-file-permissions.png)

-  If user does not have access to GUI then can use terminal to change the permission.
+  Alternatively, you may use the Terminal to change the permissions.

       ```
       <copy>